starmoon8/starmoon8/README.md

 # Tutorial in common sense- Coding does not impress anyone in 2026 an beyond.
 Ai can do the same work a thousand times faster and smarter.
-Oah and ai gets better at a profoundly faster rate than any human can.
+Lunatic youtubers constantly try to say that ai is horrid at coding.
+Meanwhile, in reality, ai gets better at a fast rate and is far superior to the fragile human brain.
 Vile humans must accept ai as your coding salvation!
 Weeeeeeee!
-Lunatic youtubers constantly try to say that ai is horrid at coding.